redox-os/website/content/news/this-month-260831.md

 ## Significant Native Compilation Performance Improvement and OOM Fixes

-After months of Wildan Mubarok investigation on gradual GCC compilation performance degradation, he fixed a kernel memory leak that caused the `os-test` test suite compilation time in GCC (on QEMU) take from 2 hours up to 10 hours and OOM errors during months, once fixed the compilation time was reduced from 10 hours to around 30 minutes.
+After months of investigation by Wildan Mubarok on gradual GCC compilation performance degradation, he found and fixed a kernel memory leak that was causing the `os-test` test suite compilation time in GCC (on QEMU) to increase from 2 hours up to 10 hours, and causing out of memory (OOM) errors.
+Once fixed, the compilation time was reduced from 10 hours to around 30 minutes.

-The leak was worsened by the lack of page fault-based memory allocation.

 ## NUMA Support

-Aadarsh (aka EuclidDivisionLemma) implemented the initial support for [NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access)-based memory management, as he can only use the QEMU emulation, we need help from people with hardware supporting NUMA to know the size of performance improvement.
-Cloud services such as AWS, Google Cloud and Azure also have support for it.
+Aadarsh (aka EuclidDivisionLemma) implemented the initial support for [NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access)-based memory management.
+As we currently use QEMU to test NUMA behaviour, any help to test on real hardware would be much appreciated.

 He also implemented local node allocation (locality of data) by default and a libredox API to modify NUMA allocation policies.

 ## Process Priority Support Conclusion of the Scheduler Improvements RSoC project

-Akshit Gaur implemented the support for process priorities and system priority tuning, which improved general performance.
+Akshit Gaur implemented support for process priorities and system priority tuning, which improved general performance.

-He also wrote the [last EEVDF article](https://www.redox-os.org/news/rsoc-eevdf/) giving the complete explanation after optimizations, thanks a lot Akshit for the great work and effort.
+He also wrote the [last EEVDF article](https://www.redox-os.org/news/rsoc-eevdf/) giving the complete explanation after optimizations.
+Thanks a lot Akshit for the great work!

 ## QEMU on Redox!

-Ribbon and Wildan Mubarok confirmed/tested the QEMU is working on Redox, Ribbon tested the server variant of Redox in QEMU terminal mode and Wildan tested the desktop variant the GTK frontend.
+Ribbon and Wildan Mubarok confirmed/tested that QEMU is working on Redox.
+Ribbon tested the server variant of Redox in QEMU terminal mode and Wildan tested the desktop variant including the GTK frontend.

-Currently the performance is not good because we lack CPU hardware acceleration (like Linux KVM) from Redox.
+Redox does not yet have support for KVM-like virtual machine acceleration, so performance can be significantly slow.

 - Redox server variant on QEMU terminal mode above Redox desktop